3 simple steps to lose weight as fast as possible. Read now

 Starchy and non-starchy vegetables are rich in nutrients

-Both starchy and non-starchy vegetables boast an impressive nutrient profile.
+Both starchy and non-starchy vegetables have impressive nutrient profiles.

-While nutrient content varies depending on the type of vegetable and the cooking method, all types naturally contain a range of essential vitamins and minerals.
+While nutrient content varies by vegetable type and cooking method, all types naturally contain essential vitamins and minerals.

-Vegetables are some of the richest sources of potassium, vitamin K, folate and magnesium.
-These nutrients are important for bone health, heart health and healthy pregnancy.
+Vegetables rank among the richest sources of potassium, vitamin K, folate, and magnesium.
+These nutrients support bone health, heart health, and healthy pregnancy.

-Vegetables also contain small amounts of other beneficial nutrients, including iron and zinc.
+They also provide smaller amounts of iron and zinc.

-What’s more, they’re loaded with antioxidants — such as vitamins C and E — which are compounds that help protect cells from harmful damage caused by free radicals and oxidative stress.
+What’s more, vegetables are loaded with antioxidants like vitamins C and E — compounds that protect cells from damage caused by free radicals and oxidative stress.

-As a result, antioxidants may fight aging and reduce your risk of chronic diseases like heart disease, cancer and diabetes.
+Antioxidants may slow aging and reduce your risk of chronic diseases including heart disease, cancer, and diabetes.

-Vegetables also tend to be naturally low in sugar, fat and sodium — so you can eat a relatively large quantity without many adverse health effects.
+Vegetables are also naturally low in sugar, fat, and sodium, so you can eat generous portions without negative health effects.

 Starchy and non-starchy vegetables are rich in fiber